vineetkukreti/vineetkukreti-MultiPara-Monitor-Reading-Detector/README.md

 - For YOLOv7 specific details, refer to the `YOLOv7/README.md` file.
 - If using Anaconda, you can manage environments using the Anaconda Navigator or command-line tools.
 - currently ,this is the basic project there's lot's things i can do , also can extract the readings and made digital which can help the doctors and param-medic team
+- **Please note that the training model is not included in this repository due to its large size.
+If you require the training model, please feel free to contact Vineet Kukreti at vineetkukreti34@gmail.com.
+He will be happy to provide it upon request.**

 ## Contact Information
 - For any inquiries or issues, please contact Vineet Kukreti at [vineetkukreti34@gmail.com](mailto:vineetkukreti34@gmail.com).